isyuricunha/yumusic/PRODUCT_REQUIREMENTS_DOCUMENT.md

 ## Conclusion

 This PRD outlines a comprehensive approach to modernizing Tempo while maintaining its core functionality and user base.
 The phased approach allows for iterative improvements and user feedback incorporation.
-The focus on visual identity, user interface modernization, and performance optimization will position Tempo as a leading Subsonic client in the Android ecosystem.
+The focus on visual identity, user interface modernization, and performance optimization will position YuMusic as a leading Subsonic client in the Android ecosystem.

 The success of this initiative will be measured through improved user engagement, better app store ratings, and positive community feedback.
 Regular user testing and feedback collection will ensure that improvements align with user needs and expectations.

+## Brand Identity

+**YuMusic** represents an independent evolution of Subsonic client technology, inspired by the excellent Tempo project foundation.
+This is a separate and unaffiliated project that builds upon the concepts established by the original Tempo creators while pursuing its own vision for modern music streaming.

+### Project Independence
+- YuMusic is completely independent from the original Tempo project and its forks
+- While inspired by Tempo's foundation, YuMusic follows its own development path
+- Full credit and respect is maintained for the original Tempo creators and contributors
+- Released under GPL v3.0 license in respect to the original work and community